EvictionLab/eviction-lab-website/content/eviction-tracking/columbus-oh.md

 {{% report_intro id="39049" data="/uploads/table.csv" %}}

-While the state of Ohio has not instituted a general eviction moratorium, the Cleveland Municipal Housing Court halted the processing of non-emergency eviction filings as of March 16th.
-This policy has reduced filings to near zero since that date.
-The current policy is in effect until June 15th.
+While the state of Ohio has not instituted a general eviction moratorium, the courts in Franklin County (Columbus) halted the processing of non-emergency eviction filings between March 16th and June 1st.
+To maintain social distancing, [court operations shifted to the Greater Columbus Convention Center since reopening.](https://www.bloomberg.com/news/articles/2020-06-18/how-do-you-hold-housing-court-in-a-pandemic)

 More detail on eviction protections in Ohio can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/oh/).

 {{%/ report_intro %}}

-{{% report_chart id="avg" data="/uploads/franklin_barchart.csv" %}}
+{{% report_chart id="avg" data="/uploads/columbus_barchart.csv" %}}